Accounting for Bonds Issued at a Premium

 The Nature of the Premium Account

-After issuing the bonds at premium, the total interest expense incurred by the Valenzuela Corporation over the 5-year life of the bonds is $52,278, calculated as follows:
+After issuing the bonds at premium, the total interest expense incurred by Valenzuela Corporation over the 5-year life of the bonds is $52,278, which is calculated as follows:

-Again, another way to view this is to consider what the company will ultimately repay the bondholders versus what it received at the time of issuance.
+Another way to view this is to consider what the company will ultimately repay the bondholders versus what it received at the time of issue.
 This calculation is shown below:

-The premium of $7,722 is amortized by using either the stralght=line method or the effective-interest method.
-Again the straight-line method will be discussed first, then the effective interest method will be discussed for both the discount and premium examples.
+The premium of $7,722 is amortized using either the straight-line method or the effective interest method.
+An overview of these methods, using discount and premium examples, is given below.